Encryption and Security

 Updated over a week ago

-Verkada’s modern system architecture and security infrastructure ensures that there is
+Verkada’s modern system architecture and security infrastructure ensures there is

-end-to-end encryption and validation of digital evidence from the camera to the Verkada Command software, and on to law enforcement and other external parties.
+encryption and validation of digital evidence from the camera to the Verkada Command software and other external parties.

 Benefits

-• End-to-end, state of the art Advanced Encryption Standard (AES), ensuring the security of data in storage and transit.
+• State of the art Advanced Encryption Standard (AES), ensuring the security of data in storage and transit.

 • System securely saves archives for the life of your subscription without requiring backup to other storage media.

-• Complete audit logs allows for traceability on viewing, archiving, and user actions.
+• Complete audit logs allow for traceability on viewing, archiving, and user actions.

 Security and authenticity by design